 One of the resolutions I made, that I have managed to keep was to see some of the tourist sites.
 I lived in Cambridge for 6 years and never once managed to visit a museum or any of the Colleges that make it famous.
 (Well that’s a slight lie I did work, briefly, in one of these colleges but all I ever saw was the computer room so it doesn’t really count).
 So I have been to the Basilica…mind you, people were at mass so I didn’t stay very long…but I spent hours in Valencia Cathedral.
 I’ve visited the Museo de les Ciències Principe Felipe and L’Hemisfèric.
 This took a whole day and I had to be dragged out of the sports section.
 They really have got the interactive stuff right.
 The grounds are stunning, I mean where else but Spain can they make a car park look like a work of Art?

 So, I came here looking for the healthy option…somewhere I could actually get to see daylight between November and February.
 I decided that instead of buying all my fruit and veg from Supermarkets in England two weeks after it had been picked in Spain… that I would go straight to the source.

-Slowly but surely, I mean ‘‘poco, poco’’, I am coming to terms with this.
-If I want to spend my money in a shop, I wait until the assistant is good a ready to serve me.
-I am getting used to buying in food for Sundays (cause the supermarket’s closed).
-Maybe one day I will no longer have to urge to lean over my balcony on weekday mornings and shout all my newly learned Spanish expletives at that double parked person beeping their car horn at the person who has triple parked blocking them in.
-I think about that one the more I can see the funny side.
+Slowly but surely, I am coming to terms with the slower pace of life.
+If I want to spend my money in a shop, I wait until the assistant is good and ready to serve me.
+I am getting used to buying food for Sundays (because many supermarkets are closed).
+Maybe one day I will no longer have to urge to lean over my balcony on weekday mornings and shout all my newly learned Spanish expletives at that double-parked person who is beeping their car horn at the person who has triple parked and is blocking them in.
+The more I think about that one, the more I can see the funny side!